thanhdatdev/youtube-video-sharing-app/README.md

 Welcome to our YouTube Video Sharing App!
 Our platform allows users to easily share any YouTube video with others, fostering a community of shared interests and entertainment.
 Developed using Rails 7 and Ruby 3

-## Key Features
+## Key Features:

-- Effortless Sharing: Share your favorite YouTube videos with just a few clicks.
+- **Effortless Sharing**: Share your favorite YouTube videos with just a few clicks.
-- Community Engagement: Connect with others by discovering and enjoying videos shared by fellow users.
+- **Community Engagement**: Connect with others by discovering and enjoying videos shared by fellow users.
-- Modern Technology Stack: Built on Rails 7 and Ruby 3, leveraging the latest advancements in web development.
+- **Modern Technology Stack**: Built on Rails 7 and Ruby 3, leveraging the latest advancements in web development.
-- Streamlined Deployment: Deployed using mina and docker, ensuring smooth and efficient deployment processes.
+- **Scalable Infrastructure**: Utilizes nginx for high-performance web serving and load balancing.
+- **Secure HTTPS**: Secured with AWS and certbot for HTTPS encryption, ensuring user privacy and data integrity.

 ## Prerequisites